bodinsamuel/altheia/docs/api.md

 ### `confirm(key1: string, key2: string)`

-> Because a single value validation can not share any context with one another -- because everything is async -- confirmation is being done after in the global schema validation.
+> Because a single value validation cannot share any context with one another -- because everything is async -- confirmation is being done after in the global schema validation.

 ```javascript
 alt({